 We think that finding garments made with recycled materials on the P.E Nation’s website could be easier if they had a separate collection for them.
 But the filter option does help a great deal.

-prAna is certified by fair trade USA and has helped many of their partner factories and suppliers become fair trade certified.
+prAna is certified by Fair Trade USA and has helped many of its partner factories and suppliers become Fair Trade certified.
 They have a pretty transparent supply chain.
 Pay living wages and are members of various climate action groups.

 Sadly, prAna only offers a few designs when it comes to sustainable bike shorts.
 You only have one design in 4 different iterations.

 The Nova bike shorts by Vitamin A are available in sizes XS to XXL and come in four colors.
 All high-rise designs feature a layer around the tummy area for additional support.
 These sustainable bike shorts also double as premium swimwear.

 The vitamin A brand develops its own sustainable fabrics, and one of them is the Biosclupt.
 This fabric is synthetic from castor oil, an organic material.
 It makes up 77% of their eco-friendly bike shorts and has less environmental impact than virgin fossil fuel plastic.

 Vitamin A is a member of 1% For the Planet member, and its donations support ocean conservation.
 The brand manufactures its bike shorts locally in California.
 It allows them to supervise the supply chain closely, provide safe working conditions, and ensure fair labor.